Kai309/Kaushik-Naidu.github.io/README.md

 *Feb 2022 – Jun 2022*
 - Provided teaching assistance to 90 undergraduates in CAD and Kinematics Lab.

+## Relevant Academic Projects

+**Algorithmic Trading Strategy Development Using Mean Reversion**
+  - Developed a trading strategy based on the mean reversion theory, which assumes that asset prices will revert to their historical average over time.
+  - Implemented the strategy using historical market data and backtested its effectiveness to optimize trading decisions.

+**Flood Susceptibility Mapping**
+  - Created a flood susceptibility map to identify areas at high risk of flooding using geospatial data and machine learning techniques.
+  - Analyzed various environmental factors and historical flood data to improve the accuracy of susceptibility predictions.

+**Real-Time License Plate Recognition**
+  - Designed and implemented a real-time license plate recognition system using computer vision and deep learning techniques.
+  - Developed algorithms for detecting and recognizing license plates in video streams, with applications in traffic monitoring and security.

+**Profit Prediction Using Regression and Classification**
+  - Built models using both regression and classification techniques to predict business profits based on various input features.
+  - Evaluated model performance using metrics such as accuracy, precision, and recall, and optimized models for better prediction results.

+**Weather Prediction using Linear Regression**
+  - Developed a model using linear regression to predict weather patterns based on historical weather data.
+  - Implemented data preprocessing, feature selection, and model evaluation to enhance the accuracy of weather predictions.

+**Tesla Stock Extraction and Historical Plotting**
+  - **Coursera Guided Project**
+  - Extracted historical stock data for Tesla and analyzed it to identify trends and patterns.
+  - Created visualizations to help understand stock price movements over time and inform investment decisions.

+**Covid-19 Vaccination Country Analysis**
+  - Analyzed global vaccination data across different countries to assess vaccination rates and their correlation with Covid-19 case rates.
+  - Utilized statistical methods to interpret trends and provide insights into the effectiveness of vaccination campaigns.

 ## Certifications

 - **Data Science Specialization in R** - John Hopkins University
 - **IBM Data Science Specialization**

+# Honours and Awards

+## EUmIND Mumbai, IND
+**Certificate of Excellence** (2017-2018)
+- Participated in an international project with students from various international schools.
+- Earned the excellence certificate for a distinguished project.
+- Selected for a student exchange program with a school in the Netherlands.

+## MIT Ideation Competition
+**Certificate of Excellence in Reduce, Reuse, and Recycling Plastics** (2021)
+- Member of a startup-based project focused on recycling Covid plastic waste.
+- Developed methods to convert disposed masks into fine particles.
+- Integrated these particles with sand/cement to produce construction bricks and tiles with high-stress resistance.

+## Trinity Guildhall London, UK
+**Electronic Keyboard**
+- Completed five grades in electronic keyboard performance.

 ---